carwow/engineering_principles/readme.md

 # The carwow Engineering Principles

-__Build what matters__

-  * Engineering effort is a scarce commodity.
-It should only be applied to problems that “move the needle” for the company
-  * The biggest achievement of an Engineer at carwow is to provide positive business impact with no line of code written (maybe even removing some)
-  * We don't manage our own server, or have a self hosted continuous integration software.

-__Do *big* things in small steps__
+__Think *big* and take small steps to learn fast__

   * Breaking down big features in small steps doesn’t mean we work only on small incremental improvement.
 A longer term vision or objective help us achieve great things without sacrificing short term value.
+  * We also use several practices that give us fast feedback loop like:
+    TDD, pairing, code reviews, continuous delivery, vertical slicing, AB tests, customer feedback, etc.
   * Example: Feature-specific toggles are a good way to release early and often.
 By coupling each well-defined feature with its own toggle, we can better control when and where to activate it.
 We currently use [LaunchDarkly](https://launchdarkly.com) to manage feature flags.

-__Strive for fast feedback loops__

-  * We use several practices to achieve the above like TDD, code reviews, continuous delivery, vertical slicing, AB tests, and customer feedback.

-__Investigate, Implement, Iterate__
+__Be ruthlessly focused__

+  * Engineering effort is a scarce commodity.
+It should only be applied to problems that “move the needle” for the company
+  * The biggest achievement of an Engineer at carwow is to provide positive business impact with no line of code written (maybe even removing some)
   * We always question and challenge the value of work instead of following blindly; and then we commit to delivering early and often.
+  * We don't manage our own server, or have a self hosted continuous integration software.

+__Follow a scientific but pragmatic process__

+  * We start with a well defined hypothesis, we outline our assumptions, we define our success metrics and use quant data when possible.
+If quant is not available we use qualitative data and intuition
+  * We are comfortable taking decisions with incomplete or imperfect information

 __Simple and clear Engineering__